agda/agda/doc/user-manual/tools/literate-programming.rst

      {} % Add fancy options here if you like.

-The :ref:`LaTeX backend <generating-latex>` or the preprocessor lhs2TeX_ can also be used to produce tex code from literate Agda files.
+The :ref:`LaTeX backend <generating-latex>` or the preprocessor lhs2TeX_ can also be used to produce LaTeX code from literate Agda files.
 See :ref:`unicode-latex` for how to make LaTeX accept Agda files using the UTF-8 character encoding.

 Literate reStructuredText
 -------------------------